-Although overall attendance 2020/21 was lower than preceding years at 95.7%, it was just short of the national target of 96%.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was 4.7% higher than their peers.
+Overall attendance 2021/22 was lower than the previous year at 89.79%, which is below the national target of 96%.
+At times when all pupils were expected to attend school, absence among disadvantaged pupils was 6% higher than their peers.
 These gaps are larger than in previous years, which is why attendance is a focus of the current plan.
-As a result of this, we prioritised the monitoring of Pupil Premium children's attendance (and early communication with parents) via the regular monitoring of attendance, overseen by the school's Attendance Officer/member of the Senior Leadership Team.
+As a result of this, we prioritised the monitoring of Pupil Premium children's attendance (and early communication with parents) via the regular monitoring of attendance by Form Tutors, Progress Leaders and overseen by the school's Attendance Officer/member of the Senior Leadership Team.

-Assessments and day-to-day observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to Covid-19 related issues.
+Assessments and day-to-day observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted in the 2021-22 Academic Year as a result of the culmination of previous years and their disruptions to learning.
 The impact has been particularly acute for disadvantaged pupils.
 We therefore used our Pupil Premium funding to provide targeted and appropriate support for both learning and wellbeing for our Pupil Premium pupils through use of access to Youth Support Worker and targeted, 1:1 sessions with the Behaviour and Pastoral Support Workers.
 We are continuing to develop and refine this approach with the activities detailed in this plan.